-Winter is here, and with it has come the perennial emergence of our archnemesis, chapped lips.
+Winter is nearly here, and with it comes the perennial emergence of our archnemesis, chapped lips.
 This might actually be the most annoying skincare woe that can befall anyone's face.
 The cracked, irritated mess can crop up from seemingly nowhere, causing a painful and utterly unattractive situation we are forced to wear like a scarlet letter painted across our pouts.
 And if it seems like your lips are more prone to chap during the colder months, you're not imagining things.
 We consulted two of our favorite dermatologists, Loretta Ciraldo, MD, FAAD, and Dendy Engelman, MD, FACMS, FAAD, and they both agreed that the brutally cold winter weather can have just as much of an effect on lip health as anything else.

 "Chapped lips occur when the lip barrier becomes compromised and results in dryness, redness, cracks, and irritation," Dendy says.
 Many of us know this discomfort all too well.
 So what can we do to treat and prevent chapped lips?
 Thankfully, there are plenty of options.
 Our duo of doctors gave us all the tips we'll need to keep our lips smooth, hydrated, and perfectly kissable this winter and beyond.
 Keep scrolling for the goods.

 The Most Common Causes of Chapped Lips

 Chapped lips can occur for a number of reasons, but according to both Ciraldo and Engelman, the root causes tend to be pretty specific.
 "Lips are primed to be chapped because they have a lower density of oil glands, are in daily contact with saliva that contains alpha-amylase (a digestive enzyme that can break down skin), and are always exposed to the elements, so they take a beating from the sun, the cold weather, wind, and heat," Engelman says.